 Remember that increasing supply may take anywhere from a few days to a few weeks depending on the mother and her situation.
 Continue to be consistent about pumping at the same times every day to help the body respond.12

-If you want to learn more about increasing your milk supply, reach out to our team of registered dietitians and lactation consultants for free!
-They’re here to help on our free live chat from Mon-Fri 8am-6pm (ET), and Sat-Sun 8am-2pm (ET).
+If you want to learn more about increasing your milk supply, reach out to our team of registered dietitian nutritionists and lactation consultants for free!
+They’re here to help on our free live chat from Monday - Friday 8am-6pm (ET).
 Chat Now!

 Tips for supplementing with formula and breastmilk